-Village Code § 342-56(A) requires two spaces for each three individual, family or other type of memberships.
-The Proposed Action would include 163 permanent parking spaces for the club and 16 additional overflow spaces for events, for a total of 179 parking spaces distributed across the Project Site as follows: 50 spaces located in the parking lot to the northeast of the clubhouse; 101 spaces in the parking lot to the east of the clubhouse; 13 overflow spaces to the south of the pool and clubhouse terrace; and 15 spaces to the southwest of the pool.
-Based on the parking surveys conducted, there will be sufficient parking to meet the needs of the Club.
+The Proposed Action would include four parking spaces per dwelling unit on the PRD Parcel.
+In addition, 163 permanent parking spaces for the club and 16 additional overflow spaces for events would be included, for a total of 179 parking spaces distributed across the Project Site as follows: 50 spaces located in the parking lot to the northeast of the clubhouse; 101 spaces in the parking lot to the east of the clubhouse; 13 overflow spaces to the south of the pool and clubhouse terrace; and 15 spaces to the southwest of the pool, accessed via Eagle Knolls Road.
 Proposed parking would be fully compliant with the existing MR-district parking requirements described above.